academe/SagePay-Integration/README.md

     'country' => 'US',
 ]);

-// We have customer to bill:
+// We have a customer to bill.

 $customer = new Model\Person(
     'Bill Firstname',
     'Bill Lastname',